-Question: My brother just left for a trip to Nepal for several weeks of trekking (it’s on his bucket list).
+Question: My brother just left for a trip to Nepal for several weeks of trekking.
 Before he left, he was close to signing a lease on new space for his business.
-Apparently, the landlord didn’t get the lease agreement to my bro before he left, even though all the terms had been agreed to, so he called me from the airport to ask me to sign the lease for him when it comes in to his office.
+Apparently, the landlord didn't get the lease agreement to my brother before he left, even though all the terms had been agreed to.
+So he called me from the airport to ask me to sign the lease for him when it comes to his office.
 Can I legally sign the lease for him or will I be committing forgery?

 Be aware, however, that there is a particular way that this signing should be done to make clear that you are signing with your brother's express authority.

 When one person gives another permission to sign a legally significant document on his behalf, the signer is essentially acting as an authorized representative for the other person.
 When your brother asked you to sign the lease on his behalf, he was, in effect, appointing you as his agent for that limited purpose.
 Under the law, this is called "procuration," which means by proxy or agent (basically, one acting on behalf of another with the other's authority).

 Signing as a proxy or agent is limited to a specific purpose, like signing your lease.
 Where a person is appointed to act as another's agent for all legal purposes (as opposed to the single, limited act that you have been appointed to perform), this is called "power of attorney."
 A person with power of attorney for another may sign all legally significant documents on behalf of the other person.

 Your role, as mentioned, is confined to the single act that your brother authorized you to perform: signing the lease on his behalf.
 That act is the scope of the authority that your brother expressly conferred upon you.
 This means that you cannot sign other documents on his behalf based on his permission to sign just the lease.